open-pioneer/trails-starter/docs/internals/BuildTools.md

 Internal implementation of `build-package`.
 This is a library that could - in theory - be used to script the build process.
-It is just an internal artifact fow now, however.
+It is just an internal artifact for now, however.

 ### @open-pioneer/build-common

 Internal helpers used by the vite plugin and the build-package tool.
-Reading and validation of the `build.config.mjs` is implemented here, as is the metadata format used by `build-package`.
+Reading and validation of the `build.config.mjs` are implemented here, as well as the metadata format used by `build-package`.

 ## Build process